Sanditon (TV series): Series 2 (2022)

 Series (Season) 2 and 3 were commissioned by the U.S. Public Broadcasting Service (PBS) for its Masterpiece anthology series.
-Season 2 premiered on 20 March 2022 in the US and Series 2 will air on 22 July 2022 in the UK.
+Season 2 premiered on 20 March 2022 in the US and Series 2 was broadcast from 22 July 2022 in the UK.

-Series 3
+Series 3 (2023)

 Production

 Many of the Sanditon scenes were filmed in Somerset, including the seaside towns of Clevedon, Brean and Weston-super-Mare.
 Dyrham Park near Bath, Somerset was the location for Sanditon House.
 The bridge at Iford Manor was used in the first episode.
 Most of the interior filming was on interior and exterior sets built at The Bottle Yard Studios in Bristol.

 Before the first series premiered in the United States, ITV cancelled it in December 2019.
 With the help of Masterpiece (PBS) and fans of the show, Sanditon was able to fundraise enough money to continue the series.
 Series two was announced to be released on 20 March 2022, followed by a third series.
-Three main actors from season one, Theo James, Mark Stanley, and Leo Suter had all moved on to new projects and did not return for season two.
+Three main actors from series one, Theo James, Mark Stanley, and Leo Suter had all moved on to new projects and did not return for series two.

 With Theo James’ (Sidney Parker) departure from the series, new cast members were announced, with Rose Williams reprising her role as Charlotte Heywood.
-Season 2 began filming in July 2021.
+Series 2 began filming in July 2021.
 Season 2 premiered on PBS on March 20, 2022 and Series 2 aired on ITV on 22 July 2022.
+Season 3 premiered on PBS on March 19, 2023.

 Critical reception

-Critical reception has been mixed.
+The series opened to mixed reviews on Rotten Tomatoes but improved to receive a 100% Fresh rating for its third season.
 Some UK media outlets reported that viewers were shocked at the depictions of sex and nudity in the opening episode, considering it to be untrue to the works of Jane Austen.
-Many viewers critiqued the ending as unusual and very "un-Austen-like".
-Viewers claimed Austen would have liked a happy ending for all the characters, as she has happy endings in all of her stories; however, this could have been a set up for a second season.